prob140/prob140.github.io/logistics.md

 All assignments are graded for correctness.
 There is plenty of support available while you work on them, so if you get started early and use the support then you should be able to turn in work that you understand well and know to be correct.
 That is by far the most efficient way to succeed in the class.

-- **Checkpoint** consists of two straightforward exercises on the first half of the week's content.
-These will not involve computing and will be done on paper.
-The checkpoint assignment is due by 11:59 pm on Wednesday of the same week.
 - **Homework** typically involves both math and computing, which you will do in Jupyter notebooks and on paper.
 Homework is due by 11:59 pm on Monday of the following week.
 - **Lab** typically involves both math and computing, which you will do in Juypter notebooks and on paper.
 Some labs will be completed in one week and some in two, but there will be lab work due every week.
 Lab (or Part A if it is a two-week lab) is due by 11:59 on Monday of the following week.
-If the lab has a Part B, that will be due by 11:59 pm on Monday one week after Part A. **You may do your lab with up to two other students in the class, and are strongly encouraged to take this option.** Instructions for finding a lab group and submitting with your group will be provided.
+If the lab has a Part B, that will be due by 11:59 pm on Monday one week after Part A.

 ### Exams ###

-- **Midterm 1** on Friday February 19, 8 a.m. to 9 a.m. and **Midterm 2** on Friday April 2, 8 a.m. to 9 a.m..
-Midterms will be unproctored.
-Details will be announced well before the exams.
+- **Quizzes** three times during the term, **in the discussion section to which you are assigned.** No computers involved.
+The dates are, **tentatively:**
+    - Quiz 1: Wednesday, 9/8
+    - Quiz 2: Wednesday, 10/27
+    - Quiz 3: Wednesday, 11/17
+- **Midterm** on Thursday, October 7th, 7 pm to 9 pm.
+For students on campus, the exam will be held and proctored in Wheeler 150.
+For students taking the class remotely, the exam will be proctored online.
-- **Final Exam** on Thursday May 13, 8 a.m. to 11 a.m., Exam Group 13. **This exam will be proctored remotely.** Details will be announced after the campus provides Spring proctoring guidance.
+- **Final Exam** on Friday, December 17th, 8 am to 11 am, Exam Group 17.
+The exam will be proctored in a to-be-determined location.
+For students taking the class remotely, the exam will be proctored online.

 Please make sure that you are not enrolled in a class that has a conflicting final exam.
-If you have extended time accommodations for exams, please make sure that you have enough hours on the morning and afternoon of Thursday 5/13 for the 140 final.
+If you have extended time accommodations for exams, please make sure that you have enough hours on the morning and afternoon of Friday, 12/17 for the 140 final.

 We are aware that there are students in different time zones and that some students have extended time accommodations.
 Please expect alternate exam times to be as close as possible to the times announced above.
 Please hold further questions until we announce the details.
 Thank you!